collective/collective.cover/docs/end-user.rst

 ..
 TIP::
     By default, ``collective.cover`` uses a 16-column grid system.
-    Therefore, the sum of the all widths in a column must not exceed 16.
+    Therefore, the sum of the width of all columns in a row must not exceed 16.
     To make it easier to edit the width of all columns, first adjust the width of the smallest column.

 Adding new tiles